Access to the Region's Core: Gateway Project

+On May 28, 2021, the project was formally approved by the federal government; the Gateway Development Commission announced that the new tunnels would be completed in 2035 at a cost of $16.1 billion.
+The first contracts for the project were awarded in September 2023.

 New York City Subway extension

 On November 16, 2010, The New York Times reported that New York City Mayor Michael Bloomberg's administration was working on a plan in lieu of the ARC tunnel, to extend the IRT Flushing Line of the New York City Subway to Secaucus Junction.
-This revived previous discussions about the possible extension that were not pursued given New Jerseyeans presumed preference for a "one seat ride" into Manhattan.
+This revived previous discussions about the possible extension that were not pursued given New Jerseyans presumed preference for a "one seat ride" into Manhattan.
 Construction on the 7 Subway Extension saw the line extended southwest from Times Square – 42nd Street to the 34th Street – Hudson Yards station, which opened on September 13, 2015.
 The new station is near the Hudson Yards Redevelopment Project site and Jacob K. Javits Convention Center, one block from the Hudson River.

 If built, the extension would take the New York City Subway outside the city's borders for the first time.
 It would offer a direct rail access from New Jersey to Times Square, Grand Central Terminal, and Queens as well as connections with most other subway routes.

 A subway extension would cost less than the ARC tunnel, as its eastern end would be the new subway station at Eleventh Avenue, avoiding the expensive tunnel boring work east to Herald Square.
 Travel times into Manhattan could be longer than under the original ARC proposal, because riders would need to transfer to the subway from New Jersey Transit trains at Secaucus.
 On the other hand, riders would gain direct access to Grand Central Terminal on the east side of Manhattan.
 This was one of the original key goals of the ARC project that the final ARC proposal didn't satisfy.
 The 7 route might not have the same capacity as the ARC tunnel, as trains would not be arriving at a terminal station with multiple platforms.
 Bloomberg had not discussed the project with either New York Governor Andrew Cuomo or Christie, and it would not automatically receive the federal funds allotted to the ARC tunnel.
 Christie stated that he would be open to the discussion.